 oxforddown: Writing a reproducible Oxford University thesis in R Markdown

-Summary: I wanted to write my PhD thesis in R Markdown, and use a traditional Oxford University LaTeX template to format it.
+Summary: I wanted to write my PhD thesis as a reproducible document in R Markdown, and use a traditional Oxford University LaTeX template for the formatting.

 For this purpose, I created a package called